 Under Delaware law, unless otherwise provided in the certificate of incorporation or bylaws, vacancies and newly-created directorships resulting from any increase in the authorized number of directors may be filled by a majority of the directors then in office, although less than a quorum, or by a sole remaining director.
 The Occidental Bylaws require the majority vote of a quorum of the directors then in office in order to fill any newly-created directorship resulting from an increase in the number of directors.
-Under the INDSPEC Certificate, prior to the Conversion Date, during the interval between annual meetings of INDSPEC stockholders for the election of directors, (i) any vacancy or vacancies in the Class A Directors may, subject to applicable law, be filled by a majority vote of the remaining Class A Directors then in office, even though less than a quorum.
-Any Class A Director or Class B Director s the in office, even though less than a quorum.
-Any class A Director or class B Director of class A Direct of fill a vacancy will hold office for the unexpired term in respect of which the vacancy occurred and until his successor has been elected and qualified or until his earlier death, resignation or removal in the manner provided by the INDSPEC Certificate.
+Under the INDSPEC Certificate, prior to the Conversion Date, during the interval between annual meetings of INDSPEC stockholders for the election of directors, (i) any vacancy or vacancies in the Class A Directors may, subject to applicable law, be filled by a majority vote of the remaining Class A Directors then in office, even though less than a quorum, and (ii) any vacancy or vacancies in the Class B Directors may, subject to applicable law, be filled by a majority vote of the remaining Class B Directors then in office, even though less than a quorum.
+Any Class A Director or Class B Director so elected to fill a vacancy will hold office for the unexpired term in respect of which the vacancy occurred and until his successor has been elected and qualified or until his earlier death, resignation or removal in the manner provided by the INDSPEC Certificate.